AWS Storage Options – EBS & Instance Store

 Ideal Usage Patterns

-- EC2 local instance store volumes are fast, free (that is, included in the price of the EC2 instance) “scratch volumes” best suited for storing temporary data that is continually changing, such as buffers, caches, scratch data or can easily be regenerated, or data that is replicated for durability
+- EC2 local instance store volumes are fast, free (included in the price of the EC2 instance) “scratch volumes” best suited for storing temporary data that is continually changing, such as buffers, caches, scratch data, or data that is replicated for durability.

-- High I/O instances provide instance store volumes backed by SSD, and are ideally suited for many high performance database workloads. for e.g. applications include NoSQL databases like Cassandra and MongoDB.
+- NVMe SSD-backed instances are ideally suited for many high performance database workloads. e.g., NoSQL databases like Cassandra, MongoDB, and real-time analytics.

-- High storage instances support much higher storage density per EC2 instance and are ideally suited for applications that benefit from high sequential I/O performance across very large datasets. e.g. applications include data warehouses, Hadoop storage nodes, seismic analysis, cluster file systems, etc.
+- High storage instances support much higher storage density per EC2 instance and are ideally suited for applications that benefit from high sequential I/O performance across very large datasets. e.g., data warehouses, Hadoop/Spark storage nodes, distributed file systems.

 Anti-Patterns